twalk6/icinga2req/README.md

 # Requests based Icinga2 Integration Pack for Stackstorm

-author: Todd Walk / Verizon Wireless VCP<br/>
+author: Todd Walk<br/>
-email: todd.walk@verizonwireless.com<br/>
+email: toddwalk6@hotmail.com<br/>
-verison: 2.1
+verison: 2.1.1

-Copyright 2017 Verizon Wireless VCP
+Copyright 2017 Todd Walk

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.